swt30/thesis/chapters/02-eos/02-eos.md

 The equation of state that I used necessarily has some uncertainty in it, especially in regions near the critical point of water^[@Wagner2002] and at high temperatures and pressures where there are sometimes conflicting experimental and theoretical data.^[@Baraffe2008]
 The error in the equation of state varies depending on the original data source.
-For the region encompassed by the IAPWS data,^[@Wagner2002] the density uncertainty is approximately 0.01% (liquid and solid), 0.03 to 0.1% (vapour), and up to 0.5% in the region around and beyond the critical point.
+For the region encompassed by the IAPWS data,^[@Wagner2002] the density uncertainty is approximately $0.01$% (liquid and solid), $0.03$ to $0.1$% (vapour), and up to $0.5$% in the region around and beyond the critical point.
-@Wagner2002 give a more detailed breakdown of these errors in their section 6.3.2, in particular figure 6.1.
+@Wagner2002 give a more detailed breakdown of these errors in their section 6.3.2, in particular figure 6.1 in that work.
-I estimate that the error beyond these regions is closer to 1% if we extrapolate beyond the table and assume that the uncertainty continues to increase at higher temperatures and pressures.
+I estimate that the error beyond these regions is closer to $1$% if we extrapolate beyond the table and assume that the uncertainty continues to increase at higher temperatures and pressures.
-For the supercritical fluid, plasma and superionic phases in the data of @French2009, they state that "the QMD EOS is accurate up to 1% for the conditions relevant for the giant planet’s interiors of our solar system."
+For the supercritical fluid, plasma and superionic phases in the data of @French2009, they state that "the QMD EOS is accurate up to $1$% for the conditions relevant for the giant planet’s interiors of our solar system."
-For the ice VII phase, the measurements of @Sugimura2010 have errors of between 0.003% and 0.5%.
+For the ice VII phase, the measurements of @Sugimura2010 have errors of between $0.003$% and $0.5$%.
 Finally, it is not possible to give a meaningful uncertainty estimate at higher pressures where no measurements exist, but I do not treat the temperature dependence there anyway.

 ### How my EOS improves on previous work